 Postgraduate studies in Production Sound Engineering.

-NSW Primary school teaching specializing in performing arts – NSW Dance Curriculum for stages K – 6, at an EAL/D school and coaches the senior boys dance group.
+NSW Primary school teaching specialising in performing arts – NSW Dance Curriculum for stages K – 6, at an EAL/D school and coaches the senior boys dance group.